CromulentCoder/Asteroid-Blaster/README.md

 # Asteroid Blaster

-An arcade style, highly addictive game made using HTML5 canvas and p5js.
+An arcade style, highly addictive game made using HTML5 canvas and p5js.The game is a survival based game where you have to dodge the asteroids falling from above while destroying them.

-The game is a survival based game where you have to dodge the asteroids falling from above while destroying them.
+<h3>Supports both phones and PCs.
+Give a star if you like this!</h3>

 # How to Run